Crisis in Ukraine: How To Help

 Project HOPE’s History in Eastern Europe

 Project HOPE began working in Ukraine in 2002 with a life-skills program focused on drug use prevention, HIV prevention, and education for children in primary schools.
-In 2007, Project HOPE began a five-year, USAID-funded HIV/AIDS Service Capacity project in Ukraine focused on community mobilization for the country’s most at-risk populations.
+In 2007, Project HOPE began a five-year, USAID-funded HIV/AIDS Service Capacity project in Ukraine, which focused on the mobilization of communities most at risk of contracting and transmitting the disease.

 Project HOPE has supported Poland’s health system for nearly 50 years.
-In 1974, Project HOPE was invited to assist the Polish-American Children’s Hospital (PACH) – now University Children’s Hospital of Krakow – to create education programs for health professionals serving the hospital.
-By 1975, Project HOPE had completed a medical research facility adjacent to the hospital, and in 1988 a 240- bed rehabilitation center had been completed.
+In 1974, Project HOPE was invited to assist the Polish-American Children’s Hospital (PACH) — now University Children’s Hospital of Krakow — to create education programs for health professionals serving the hospital.
+By 1975, Project HOPE had completed a medical research facility adjacent to the hospital, and then in 1988 a 240-bed rehabilitation center was built.

-In Romania, Project HOPE has partnered with five local organizations to provide relief to Ukrainian refugees seeking safety, including mental health support.
-Our team on the ground has also distributed hygiene kits that include toothpaste, toothbrushes, diapers, and more for refugees in Romania.
-As our work expands, Project HOPE is set to start providing assistance to Brasov and Constanta cities, which were identified by the UNHCR team in Romania as centers of high numbers of newly incoming Ukrainian refugees.
+In Romania, Project HOPE partnered with five local organizations to provide relief to Ukrainian refugees seeking safety, including mental health support.
+Our team on the ground has distributed hygiene kits that include toothpaste, toothbrushes, diapers, and more for refugees.

 How you can help UkraineThe war in Ukraine has displaced millions of people and led to a humanitarian catastrophe that impacts women, children, families, and entire communities made vulnerable by this crisis.
 If you want to help, here’s how you can get involved:

 1. Make a lifesaving gift to support our work now and for the future.
 Project HOPE stands ready to assist the Ukrainian people with health and humanitarian aid, both in Ukraine and in surrounding countries.
 Our emergency response team and European partners are sending critically needed medicines, medical supplies, and mental health support as the crisis unfolds.
 Please join our efforts by making a lifesaving gift to our Ukraine response today so we can continue supporting the needs of those affected by this crisis.

 2. Fundraise for Ukraine by streaming on Tiltify to raise money for Project HOPE.
 If you’re a content creator, you can start a charity stream on Tiltify to Stream for HOPE and raise funds for Project HOPE’s mission.
 Tag us on social @projectHOPEorg to let us know about your charity stream so we can thank you!